Vakeel Saab: Casting

-While Pawan Kalyan was reported to essay Amitabh Bachchan's role while Anjali, Nivetha Thomas, and Ananya Nagalla are cast in pivotal roles.
+Pawan Kalyan was reported to essay Amitabh Bachchan's role while Anjali, Nivetha Thomas, and Ananya Nagalla were cast in pivotal roles.
 The team decided to approach Shruti Haasan and Ileana D'Cruz to appear for a cameo role, essaying the character of Kalyan's wife in the film.
 While Haasan initially refuted being a part of the film's cast, she later confirmed her presence in July 2020, despite not revealing her role in the film.

 Filming

-Principal photography of the film was commenced on 20 January 2020 in Hyderabad.
+Principal photography of the film commenced on 20 January 2020 in Hyderabad.
 In the end of February 2020, shooting of the film took place at Annapurna Studios with intense scenes being shot on Pawan Kalyan and Prakash Raj.
 The film's production was halted for six months due to COVID-19 pandemic in March 2020 and on 22 September 2020, the shooting of the film resumed in Hyderabad, following the relaxation of COVID-19 lockdown in India with the team following the safety guidelines imposed by the government to control COVID-19 spread.
-Major scenes without featuring Kalyan were shot during this schedule.
+Major scenes not featuring Kalyan were shot during this schedule.

 On 6 October, Nivetha Thomas joined the sets of the film.
-Later on 1 November, Kalyan joined the shooting sets of the film with the team planning to shoot the entire schedule within 15 days.
+Later on 1 November, Kalyan joined the sets of the film with the team planning to shoot the entire schedule within 15 days.
 Some scenes of the film were also shot in Hyderabad Metro.
-Kalyan completed his portions of filming on 29 December 2020, whereas the team shot few sequences; the shooting of the film completed on 9 January 2021.
+Kalyan completed filming his portions on 29 December 2020, whereas the team shot few sequences; the shooting of the film completed on 9 January 2021.
 Pawan Kalyan started dubbing for his portions for the film in March 2021 and completed within five days.